 The vineyard is farmed by hand – although the benefits of using an optical sorter are greatly appreciated once the grapes arrive at the winery.
 While the vineyard is fairly compact they tend to harvest up to four times each year; this is based on clones and location within the vineyard – some of the grapes ripen earlier then others.
 Their picking crews harvest late at night – usually starting at 2am – ensuring the grapes are still cold when they come into the winery for their cold soak, pre-fermentation.

 The entire property is 12 acres – they have secured the necessary permits to build a cave and eventually hope to make wine wine on site.

-Grapes from this vineyard were going to Harlan Estate but the Sodhani’s wanted to use some of the fruit for their own wine and no longer sell to Harlan Estate.
+Grapes from the vineyard were going to Harlan Estate but after the Sodhani’s decided to use some of the fruit for their own wine, they stopped selling to Harlan Estate.

 This is prime St. Helena terroir – nearby neighbors include a Colgin owned vineyard and Vineyard 29.
 Both Arvind and Beverly have been blessed to have met a number of vintners in Napa over the years including several who have been extremely generous with sharing their own knowledge.
-Dr. Revana (another one of Napa’s select Indian (India) owned wineries has been particularly helpful.
+Dr. Revana (another one of Napa Valley’s select Indian (India) owned wineries has been particularly helpful.

 Arvind and Beverly interviewed some of Napa’s most highly sought after winemakers; ultimately, they settled on hiring Thomas Brown based on his interest in preserving the terroir of their particular vineyard and a having palate similar to Arvinds.
 He has made each vintage since their 2013 inaugural release.